ciri/quantumdatascience/cover.md

 **A collaborative book**

 The field of Quantum Machine Learning is still quite scattered.
-The goal of this book is to gather knowledge related to quantum data science in one place in a  collaborative way.
+The goal of this book is to gather knowledge related to quantum data science in one place in a  collaborative way in order to provide a boost to the community.

 **Software**